-Medical catheters are inserted into canals, vessels, passageways, or body cavities usually to inject or remove fluids from the body.
-Failure of these devices could result in severe patient injury.
-As a result, mechanical testing is used for quality control, research and development, and is required by the Food and Drug Administration (FDA) guidance documents to demonstrate device safety.
+Medical catheters are typically inserted into canals, vessels, passageways, or body cavities to inject or remove fluids from the body.
+Applications include drug delivery, urology, neuromodulation, balloon angioplasty, dialysis, and more.
+Failure of these devices can result in severe patient injury.
+As a result, mechanical testing is used for research and development purposes, as well as quality control.
+Mechanical testing is also required by the Food and Drug Administration’s (FDA) guidance documents to demonstrate device safety.

 Instron 3300 Series Universal Testing Systems for Tensile, Compression, Bend, and other material property tests.

 Bluehill Universal Software is built from the ground-up for touch interaction and an intuitive user experience.
 Discover simpler and smarter testing with features such as pre-loaded test methods, QuickTest in seconds, enhanced data exporting: and Instron Connect – a new feature that provides a direct communication link to Service.
 Users of previous versions of software such as Bluehill 2 and Bluehill 3 can easily upgrade to the newest version of Bluehill.

 - 3.9 MB

 The Instron® Catheter Testing System is designed for both tortuosity and tensile testing of catheters.
 The system can be easily moved from a vertical a to horizontal position to allow for different test setups.
 The horizontal tortuoisity testing setup uses unique,averagind dual load cell approach to minimize the effects of side-loading, increasing the accuracy of load readings for low-force friction tests.